twilio/programmable-asset-tracker/docs/northbound-api.md

    "trackerId": <string>,    // Unique Id of the tracker (Imp deviceId) "timestamp": <number>,    // Timestamp when the data was read (Unix time - secs since the Epoch) "status": {
-     "inMotion": <boolean>,  // true - the asset is in motion now; false - the asset is not in motion.
+     "inMotion": true/false,    // true - the asset is in motion now; false - the asset is not in motion.
                                 // Optional.
 Absent if motion tracking is not enabled in configuration.
-     "inGeofence": <boolean> // true - the asset is inside geofence zone now; false - the asset is outside geofence zone.
+     "inGeofence": true/false,  // true - the asset is inside geofence zone now; false - the asset is outside geofence zone.
                                 // Optional.
+Absent if geofencing is not enabled in configuration
+                                // or it is not yet determined if the tracker is inside or outside geofence zone.
+     "repossession": true/false // true - the asset is in repossession mode now;
+                                // false - the asset is not in repossession mode.
-Absent if geofencing is not enabled in configuration.
+                                // Optional.
+Absent if repossession mode is not enabled in configuration.
-     ???
    },
    "location": {             // Last known location
      "timestamp": <number>,  // Timestamp when this location was determined (Unix time - secs since the Epoch)